 - EXCLUDE the needs of the following individuals in the household.
 Budget a parent’s income.

 - Half-brothers and half-sisters not deprived of parental support.

 - Brothers and sisters, including half-brothers and half-sisters who are married.
 When a child marries, the child is then considered emancipated and the parent loses parental rights.
-The child that is married and their spouse are not included in the EU with his/her siblings.
+The child that is married and their spouse are not included in the household with his/her siblings.